SuboptimalEng/orbital/README.md

 ## How does it work?

-You select a main folder, and Orbital will load the supported media files in that folder (and all sub-folders) and allow you to easily search, filter, and preview them.
+You select a main folder, and Orbital will load the video (and image) files in that folder (and all sub-folders) and allow you to easily search, filter, and preview them.

 ## Demo